Bratislava: a brief travel guide

 Presidential Palace

 The Grassalkovich Palace is the residence of the Slovak president, similar to the White House.
 It looks like Buckingham Palace in the UK and it even has a change of guards at noon every weekday.
 It was finished in 1760 and was the center of Baroque musical life, with Joseph Haydn, the Austrian composer, to be performing there for the first time!
-The palace hosted many balls for the closest family friend Maria-Theresa.
 Now the French gardens serve as a park open for the public, with modern art statues and kiosks to sit.
-There is one “open door day” every June when the doors of the Palace open for everyone.

 Slavin